databendlabs/databend/docs/doc/60-contributing/03-rfcs/20220512-config-backward-compatibility.md

 }
 ```

-The users have to maintain the `outer` config.
+The `inner` config users have to maintain the `outer` config.

 For example: `common-io` should provide `inner` config `StorageConfig`.
 If `query` wants to include `StorageConfig` inside `QueryConfig`, `query` needs to:

-- Implement versioned `outer` config for `StorageConfig` called `v1::StorageConfig`.
+- Implement versioned `outer` config for `StorageConfig` called `v0::StorageConfig`.
-- Implement `Into<StorageConfig> for v1::StorageConfigV1`.
+- Implement `Into<StorageConfig> for v0::StorageConfigV1`.
 - Refer `StorageConfig` in `QueryConfig`,
-- Refer `v1::StorageConfig` and `v1::QueryConfig`.
+- Refer `v0::StorageConfig` and `v0::QueryConfig`.

 ## Config Maintenance

+All maintenance notices **SHOULD** be applied to the `outer` config struct.

-- Add config: add with new default is compatible; If the field is required, version should be bumped.
+- Add config: add with new default is compatible, or it's forbidden.
-- Remove config: remove field is incompatible, version should be bumped.
-It's recommended to mark them as `DEPRECATED` before bumping versions.
+- Remove config: remove field is not allowed.
+Mark them as `DEPRECATED` instead.
-- Change config: change config is incompatible, it's better to split them into adding and removing actions.
+- Change config: change config type and structure are not allowed.

 # Drawbacks

 ## Maintenance burden

-Introducing a versioned config will increase the complexity of the config handler.
+Introducing an `outer` config will increase the complexity of the config handler.

 # Rationale and alternatives

-## Why not use string as version?

-Using `u64` is the simplest way.
-We don't want to introduce concept semver into our config.
-Think about the version of `docker-compose`!
-Do you remember which version to use for `docker-compose.yml` without visiting its documents?

 ## Why not use `serde` and related tools?